 As part of Alternative Eden B, the levees along the northern margins of the Bay Ponds would be breached to introduce tidal flows to Ponds E1 and E6.
 Two pilot channels would be excavated to connect those proposed breaches to the rest of the Bay Ponds and Inland Ponds.
 An additional pilot channel would be constructed where a breach is proposed into the south side of Pond E2.
 A spur of this channel would extend into Pond E4.
 As shown on Figure 2-4, these channels would be constructed adjacent to the borrow ditches used to construct the interior levees.
 These channels would be deepened to improve drainage at low tides.
 This deepening would also improve constructability because the excavators would work from those interior levees.
 It would also make use of existing channels for better drainage.
-The northern end of these two pilot channels would extend into the northern channel of the OAC.
-The southern end of the pilot channel that extends from Pond E1 into Ponds E2 and E4 would facilitate filling and draining these ponds.
+The northern end of the pilot channel that extends from Pond E1 into Ponds E2 and E4 would facilitate filling and draining these ponds.
 The planned dimensions of the pilot channel into Pond E1 would be 15 feet wide and 2,500 feet long at an invert elevation of -4 feet NAVD88.
-The pilot channel in Pond E6 would be 30 feet wide and 2,600 feet long at an invert elevation of -4 feet NAVD88.
 The pilot channel into Pond E2 would be 30 feet wide and 2,600 feet long at an invert elevation of -4 feet NAVD88.